Bug report #14447

-#2 Updated by R. R. over 4 years ago
+#2 Updated by R. R. almost 5 years ago

 - Assignee set to Saber Razmjooei

 Thanks for debugging and the detailed explanation.
 After deleting all tiny polygons the tracing tool is working properly.
 I've assigned the ticket to Saber Razmjooei (see http://www.lutraconsulting.co.uk/blog/2016/02/16/qgis-trace-digitising/).

 #4 Updated by Saber Razmjooei almost 5 years ago